 The newest addition to the Universal hotels portfolio will open this fall next to Cabana Bay and Volcano Bay.
 It will be on the budget-end of prices and has skyscraper-type views of the entire park.
 The 600 rooms will be modernly furnished and will have a boutique feel.
-Aventura will also have a pool, dining hall, and rooftop bar.
+Aventura will also have a pool, dining hall, and a rooftop bar.

 Mood: Futuristic and swanky

 If that wasn’t enough, two more hotels will open in 2019 on the former site of the Wet and Wild Theme Park.
 They’ll add another thousand or so rooms to the portfolio and will be on the budget end of prices.
 You’ll soon have plenty of options when it comes to staying at Universal Orlando Resort!

 Have you stayed at any of these Universal Orlando properties?